Newmont Ghana’s Ahafo mine donate to some hospitals in Bono and Ahafo regions

 Newmont’s contributions to the fight against COVID-19

 Newmont Ghana has so far supported Ghana’s public health efforts with $100,000.
-As part of this, the company has contributed $20,000 to the Asutifi North District Assembly’s relief efforts towards the provision of PPE, personal hygiene items, community sensitisation among others.
+As part of this, the company has contributed $20,000 to the Asutifi North District Assembly’s relief efforts towards the provision of PPEs, personal hygiene items, community sensitization among others.

+Newmont global has also established a $20 million global fund to help host communities, governments and employees around the world combat the pandemic.

 Disclaimer